 - 1. Literal (also: direct) citations are true to the original in wording.
 They appear in quotation marks and the source of information is stated without any comment, starting with the author's name.
 Apart from very few exceptions, direct citations are not necessary for academic research texts.
 A direct citation need never extend to more than two or three sentences.
 Use direct citations only when the original is formulated in a way you could not reword better.
 Mistakes have to be adopted and marked with the comment [sic!] (from Latin: thus) directly behind the word with the mistake to indicate that the mistake has been made in the original source and has been recognised by you as such.
 Adaptations concerning upper and lower cases as well as punctuation are allowed.
 Modifications (notes, accentuations and omissions) always appear in square brackets (Kornmeier, 2007, p.
-123 f.): - Example of a note: "The last decade has seen tremendous investments in new [and larger; authors' comment] container ports, vessels, and linked onshore transportation systems" (Chew et al., 2013, p.
-463). - Example of an accentuation: "The last decade has seen tremendous [accentuation by authors] investments in new container ports, vessels, and linked onshore transportation systems" (ibid.).
-Alternatively, it can also be written like this: "The last decade has seen tremendous investments in new container ports, vessels, and linked onshore transportation systems" (ibid.; accentuation by authors). - Omissions: [.] for one word, [...] for more than one word.
-Example of an omission: "The last decade has seen [.] investments in new container ports, vessels, and linked onshore transportation systems" (ibid.). - 2.
+123 f.): - Example of a note: "The last decade has seen tremendous investments in new [and larger; authors' comment] container ports, vessels, and linked onshore transportation systems."
+(Chew et al., 2013, p.
+463) - Example of an accentuation: "The last decade has seen tremendous [accentuation by authors] investments in new container ports, vessels, and linked onshore transportation systems."
+(Chew et al., 2013, p.
+463) Alternatively, it can also be written like this: "The last decade has seen tremendous investments in new container ports, vessels, and linked onshore transportation systems."
+(Chew et al., 2013, p.
+463) Alternatively, it can also be written like this: "The last decade has seen tremendous investments in new container ports, vessels, and linked onshore transportation systems."
+(Chew et al., 2013, p.
+463; accentuation by authors) - Omissions: [.] for one word, [...] for more than one word.
+Example of an omission: "The last decade has seen [.] investments in new container ports, vessels, and linked onshore transportation systems."
+(Chew et al., 2013, p.
+463) - 2.
 Logical (also: indirect) citations (also: paraphrase): it is analogous to the original but written in your own words following other author's thoughts or argumentations.
 It does not mean, that the sentences are simply put in a different order.
 The original text should be described in your own words and free of original text passages.
 A logical citation does not appear in quotation marks but can be marked with the abbreviation 'cf.' (from Latin: confer, compare) (Kornmeier, 2007, p.
 124).
 The abbreviation is not mandatory.
 This sentence is an example for a logical citation: in the past years several investments have been made for financing container transportation systems including vessels, ports and hinterland connections (cf. Chew et al., 2013, p.
 463).

 Some basic advice concerning citations in the economic and social sciences follows.
-The integration of outside knowledge, argumentations, thoughts etc. is only useful if it is complemented with your own ideas, concepts, thoughts etc. A simple listing of citations without comment or discussion is not useful and will only confuse the reader.
+The integration of outside knowledge, argumentations, thoughts, etc. is only useful if it is complemented with your own ideas, concepts, thoughts, etc. A simple listing of citations without comment or discussion is not useful and will only confuse the reader.
 Moreover, you should make text passages by other authors fit into the context of your own text and make sure they do not affect its readability (Kornmeier, 2007, p.
 125).
 Let's concentrate on types of citations.
 The following three possibilities exist: